masamatt/mjo_eq-wave_model/README.md

 # MJO-beta-plane
-Retro-added beta-plane spectral model for the Madden-Julian Oscillation
+Retroactively made a repository.
+A beta-plane spectral model for the Madden-Julian Oscillation.